 A Visit with Shmuel, is a virtual 360° look at Jewish communities in Judea and Samaria.
 Each month, as Shmuel Junger, CFOIC Heartland Director of Development, travels across the Biblical Heartland, he'll share with you the landscapes of new Jewish communities, their biblical roots, and anecdotes about the life of its pioneers.

-I was supposed to go to Einav on Tu B’Shvat and film their tree-planting ceremony, sponsored by you, our CFOIC Heartland donors, and friends.
-But then Israel was plunged into lockdown and my visit had to be canceled.
+I was supposed to go to Einav on Tu B’Shvat and film their tree-planting ceremony, sponsored by you, our CFOIC Heartland donors and friends.
+But then Israel was plunged into lockdown and my visit had to be cancelled.
 So when life opened up again, I took the first opportunity to visit Einav and it was a fabulous day indeed.
-Tune in to my exclusive visit to Einav.